Space-Exploration-UAVTeam/apriltag_ros2/README.md

 the "settings.yaml" is repalced by written-in parameters because we think the parameters do not often change... the "tags.yaml" is repalced by written-in parameters because we can not find a way to read it in ROS2, which dose not support XmlRpcValue.

+## Image Undistortion
+image Undistortion function is added，so we can run AprilTag on raw images with distortion...

 ## Fixed camera params
 write global variables for camera intrinsics, distortion coefficients, image width, image height and OpenCV distortion maps. rewrite fuction detectTags and getRelativeTransform with no camera parameters passing in.
 so that continuous_detector could spare the trouble of subscribeCamera, and subscribe for the image ONLY.